Mohammed-siddiq/Cloud-Simulators/ReadMe.md

     5        SUCCESS        4            5        633.33        0.3        633.63
 OverallCost for this IaaS  model for 5th customer: 791.6666666666667

-**Conclusion** : A demonstration simulating 5 users owning different set of infrasture each running their own set of services was simulated.
+**Conclusion** : A demonstration simulating 5 users owning different set of infrastructure each running their own set of services was simulated.
 This gives a clarity on varied resources running varied servies thereby incurring varied costs.

 **Miscellaneous Simulations:**